Site Loader

 Appealing a Refusal

-• In cases where the refusal is based on more fundamental disagreements or a homeowner contesting the council’s interpretation of policies, an appeal can be considered.
+• In cases where the refusal is based on more fundamental disagreements or a homeowner contesting the council’s interpretation of policies, they can consider your appeal.

 • The householder application appeal process typically takes around 10 weeks.